wzh9969/HPT/README.md

 # Implement of HPT: Hierarchy-aware Prompt Tuning for Hierarchical Text Classification
 This repository implements a prompt tuning model for hierarchical text classification.
-This work has been accepted as the long paper "HPT: Hierarchy-aware Prompt Tuning for Hierarchical Text Classification" in EMNLP 2022.
+This work has been accepted as the long paper [HPT: Hierarchy-aware Prompt Tuning for Hierarchical Text Classification](https://arxiv.org/pdf/2204.13413.pdf) in EMNLP 2022.

 ## Requirements